NumEconCopenhagen/projects-2023-pied-piper/README.md

 **Group members:**
 - Asger Thimmer (vgq702)
-- Bjørn Yde
+- Bjørn Yde (snk441)

 This repository contains
 1. Inaugural project.
 2. Data project.
 We fetch data from Danmarks Statistik on disposable income divided in decils and use it as a measurement for inequality.
 3. Model project.
-We model ...
+We model the solow model with human capital and extend the model with oil aswell.